 Habitat in the wild

-Andinoacara pulcher was first described in 1858.
-The fish inhabits in Central and South America: Colombia, Venezuela, Trinidad.
-Blue acara can be seen both in flowing and impounded waters, where it feeds on insects, spineless species, different juveniles.
+The blue acara (Andinoacara pulcher) was first described in 1858 and is native to Central and South America, including Colombia, Venezuela, and Trinidad.
+This cichlid thrives in both flowing and stagnant waters, where it feeds on insects, invertebrates, and various small juveniles.

-In their natural habitat, blue acaras are found in areas with dense vegetation, submerged tree roots, and rocky formations.
-They prefer areas with sandy or muddy substrate where they can dig and create burrows for breeding or shelter.
+In their natural habitat, blue acaras are commonly found in areas with dense vegetation, submerged tree roots, and rocky formations.
+They favor environments with sandy or muddy substrates, which allow them to dig and create burrows for breeding and shelter.

 Blue acara and electric blue acara

-Nowadays a new color of this fish becomes more and more popular – electric blue acara (Nannacara sp. “electric blue).
-The terms “Blue Acara” and “Electric Blue Acara” are often used interchangeably, but they can refer to slightly different variations or color morphs of the same species, Andinoacara pulcher.
+Recently, the electric blue acara (Nannacara sp. “electric blue”) has gained increasing popularity among aquarists.
+Although the terms “blue acara” and “electric blue acara” are often used interchangeably, they refer to different color morphs of the same species, Andinoacara pulcher.

-It’s important to note that the electric blue acara is not a separate species but rather a selectively bred color morph of the blue acara.
-Both have similar care requirements, behavior, and characteristics.
-The primary difference lies in their coloration.
+It’s important to understand that the electric blue acara is not a separate species but a color morph of the blue acara.
+Both variants share similar care requirements, behaviors, and characteristics, with the main difference being their coloration.

 Description